ericksuryadinata/BionixJava/README.md

 #### WINDOWS

-If you have netbeans installed on your system, just create new project and copy paste inside inside class
+If you have netbeans installed on your system, just create new project and copy paste inside the class not the file

 #### LINUX